benweston/dx-dotfiles/assets/README.md

 # `./assets/`

-> Static assets, images, diagrams, and logos used throughout the `sandbox-infra` repository documentation.
+> Static assets, images, diagrams, and logos used throughout the `dotfiles-config` repository documentation.

 ## Contents